rx-angular/rx-angular/apps/docs/docs/template/api/virtual-scrolling.md

 > **⚠ Notice:**
 > This package is currently experimental, the public API can potentially change

-The `@rx-angular/template/experimental/virtual-scrolling` package can be seen as a high performant competitor of the official `@angular/cdk/scrolling`.
+The `@rx-angular/template/experimental/virtual-scrolling` package is a high performant alternative of the official `@angular/cdk/scrolling`.
 The API is heavily inspired by `@angular/cdk/scrolling` and is divided into multiple core components which have to be glued together: